PhD in Higher Education

 Spring Admission Application Deadline: Oct 1 (ALL application materials must be received by this date for consideration)

 The Ph.D.
 Program in Higher Education is designed to develop scholars and practitioners who will improve the outcomes of postsecondary education, as academic leaders, public policy experts, administrators, members of the professoriate, consultants, or training and development professionals.
 The program is a learning community characterized by scholarly rigor, strong connections to broader communities of practice, and a passion for contributing to the betterment of society through education.

 Our graduate programs are shaped by the following trends and issues:

 - A global economy demanding highly productive, creative, and adaptable workers

-- Demographic changes requiring attention to diversity and the multicultural contexts
+- Demographic changes requiring attention to diversity and multicultural contexts

 - Social and family changes necessitating coordination and collaboration with a variety of organizations to meet educational needs

-- The new technologies transforming social networks, instruction, and management tasks
+- New technologies transforming social networks, instruction, and management tasks

 - The expectations of the policy community and the public that all individuals can and should achieve success in school